TrizlyBear/DSP-modding/README.md

+# ⚠️ THIS GUIDE IS OUTDATED ⚠️
+For a better guide please go [here](https://wiki.customizing.space/en/Guides/raptor-getting-started)

 # Dyson Sphere Program Modding

 This is a small guide to develop mods for Dyson Sphere Program using Unity Mod Manager (UMM).